isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 Travellers may also obtain a TraceTogether token after arriving in Singapore.
 More details can be found <a href="/health/tt-for-travellers" target="_blank">here</a>.
 As each token is uniquely tagged to each individual, visitors are reminded to carry their own tokens with them wherever they go, and not exchange their tokens with others.

-Children aged 6 and below in the calendar year are exempted from the TraceTogether requirement.
+Children aged 6 and below in this calendar year are exempted from the TraceTogether requirement.

 #### 2. After downloading the TraceTogether app, how do I activate it?